NREL/ditto/README.md

 m=Store()
 ```

 - Instanciate a reader object with the required arguments.
 These arguments may vary depending on the format.
-For example, the openDSS reader expects a path for the master.dss file as well as a path for the buscoord.dss file.
+For example, the OpenDSS reader expects a path for the master.dss file as well as a path for the buscoord.dss file.

 ```python
 from ditto.readers.opendss.read import reader